Dynamical Stability and Critical Exponents of the Neutral (S-type) Gubser-Rocha Model with Momentum Dissipation: S-type Gubser-Rocha model

 and $h_{yy}=h_{xx}$.
 We write the expansion of $h_{ij}$ in the vicinity of $z=0$ as

 The expansions for the dilaton and axions become

 respectively.
 In the same manner, we also write the coefficients as

 In \cite{Ishigaki:2024djz}, we have determined the counterterm and the boundary action associated with the above solution, in which the boundary theory becomes conformal, and source-free for the operator dual to the axio-dilaton.
-With a small cutoff $\epsilon$, the counterterm is given by
+The boundary action is deduced from one obtained in \cite{Caldarelli:2016nni} by generalizing it to the axio-dilaton case.
+In the boundary field theory, it corresponds to taking multi-trace deformations.\cite{Witten:2001ua} With a small cutoff $\epsilon$, the counterterm is given by

 and the boundary action